 In accordance with the terms of the CAA, any transfer student who disagrees with the amount of transfer credit accepted by a North Carolina community college or by an institution in the UNC system may file a grievance within the first six weeks of the beginning of the term for which admission was offered.
 A student may obtain a CAA Student Grievance Form from the Admissions Office of the college or university to which he/she was admitted.

-If a student is denied admission to a UNC institution, then he or she will receive a letter from that institution directing the student to the College Foundation of North Carolina (CFNC) website at www.CFNC.org.
-At the CFNC website, the student will be presented with the conditions of the Transfer Assured Admissions Policy and if these conditions are met, the student will be given information regarding space availability and contacts within the UNC system.
-The student should contact those institutions to get specific information about admissions and available majors.
+If a student is denied admission to a UNC institution, then he or she will be notified in writing by the institution.
+In this notification, the student will be directed to the College Foundation of North Carolina (CFNC) website (www.cfnc.org) where the student will be given information regarding space availability and contacts in the respective UNC Admissions Offices.
+It is the student’s responsibility to contact each institution’s Admissions Office to get specific information about admissions and available majors.

 In the rare instance that the previous steps do not result in admission to a UNC institution, then the student should contact the CFNC Resource Center at 1-866-866-CFNC.